Skip to main content

 2. Voluntary: These corporate actions offer options to shareholders, requiring them to choose from different courses of action.

-Corporate Action Types: Stock Split & Reverse Stock Split
+Corporate Action Types: Stock Split, Reverse Stock Split & Ticker Change

 Corporate Action Type